-The fundamentals of RE are based around 3 elements: Knowledge and understanding of religion, personal reflection and critical thinking.
+The fundamentals of Religious Education are based around 3 elements: Knowledge and understanding of religion, personal reflection and critical thinking.
 Four concepts: belief, authority, expression of belief and impact of belief.
 Five types of enquiry questions: philosophical, theological, ethical, sociological and phenomenological.

 Teaching and learning styles:

-We base our teaching and learning style in RE on the key principle that good teaching allows our pupil’s both to learn about religious traditional and to reflect on what the religious ideas and concepts mean to them.
-Pupils/students are encouraged to think about their own views and values in relation to the themes and topics covered in the Religious Education curriculum.
+We base our teaching and learning style in Religious Education on the key principle that good teaching allows our pupils/students both to learn about religious traditional and to reflect on what the religious ideas and concepts mean to them.
+Pupils/students are encouraged to think about their own views, values, ideas, beliefs, experiences and feelings in relation to the themes and topics covered in the Religious Education curriculum.

-At Villa Real School we recognise that all classes have pupils/students of widely different abilities, and so we provide suitable learning opportunities and resources to match the challenge of the task to the ability of the individual student.
+At Villa Real School, we recognise that all classes have pupils/students of widely different abilities, and so we provide suitable learning opportunities and resources to match the challenge of the task to the ability of the individual pupil/student.
 We achieve this in a variety of ways, for example by:

-Providing resources of different complexity, adapted to the ability of the individual student.
+Providing resources of different complexity, adapted to the ability of the individual pupil/student.

 Using picture symbols, Makaton signing, PECs book, sensory stories, objects of reference and ICT.

 We ensure that the topics or themes studied build upon prior learning and prepare pupils/students for the next step in their learning.
-The RE Co-ordinator will provide each key stage Teacher with a 3 year Long Term Plan that maps out the topics to be studied in each term.
-Teachers will use ‘Cornerstones’ for curriculum content and lesson plans for each unit of work for each term.
+The Religious Education Co-ordinator will provide each Key Stage Teacher with a 4 year Long Term Plan that maps out the topics, key questions to be studied and explored in each half term.
+Teachers will use Cornerstones or exemplar plans for Key Stage 1 and 2 for curriculum content and lesson plans.
 Teachers will differentiate the breadth of study to suit the individual needs of our pupils/students.
-As we have mixed key stage classes, at the end of each topic the objectives are highlighted to ensure year groups do not repeat topics.

 Assessment at Villa Real School is continuous and of the whole REAL curriculum.
-Assessment is during and after learning and to ensure and assure progress for all.
-Assessment starts at each child’s unique starting point.
-Our assessment schedule focuses on moving our pupils/students/students onto the next stage of their learning and moving between key stages and pathways; and for life beyond school.
-Assessment is based on EHCP REAL objectives.
+Assessment is during and after learning to ensure and assure progress for all.
+Assessment starts at each pupils/students unique starting point.
+Our assessment schedule focuses on moving our pupils/students onto the next stage of their learning and moving between Key Stages and pathways; and for life beyond school.
+Assessment is based on EHCP and REAL objectives.

-Summative assessments of pupils/students’/students’ levels are carried out on a six monthly basis in order to track attainment and progress at an individual, group, class, year group, Key Stage and whole School level.
-This information is also used to identify pupils/students/students who need additional support.
+Summative assessments of pupils/students levels are carried out on a termly basis in order to track attainment and progress at an individual, group, class, year group, Key Stage and whole school level.
+This information is also used to identify pupils/students who need additional support.